zazuko/data-centric.zazuko.com/docs/apis/kopflos/tutorials/create-first-api.md

 ```
 The API description above ensures that instances of `schema:Person` are
 recognized as API resources (see [Request Handlers](../reference/request-handlers)),
-and their default representation is the contents of the named graph identified by the resource URI (see [Resource Loaders](../how-to/resource-loaders)).
+and their core representation is the contents of the named graph identified by the resource URI (see [Resource Loaders](../how-to/resource-loaders)).

 ## Add resource data
-In the `resources` folder we can also add resource data.
+In the `resources` folder we can add also resource data.
-Let's add a file for a person named Alice:
+Let's add a file for a person named Alice in a `people` subdirectory:
 ```bash
 mkdir resources/people && touch resources/people/p1.ttl
 ```

-with contents:
+Add the following content to `p1.ttl`:

 ```turtle
 @prefix schema: <http://schema.org/> .